Chandramohan671/Chandramohan671/README.md

 ● [Home-Security-Surveillance-using-IOT](https://github.com/Chandramohan671/Home-Security-Surveillance-using-IOT/) IOT based mini project senses the new object and capture the image using raspberry Pi camera module , send it to gmail.
 The SMTP protocol is used for mail triggering.

+● [Building Collapse Alert System System Uisng IOT](https://drive.google.com/drive/folders/1LB1khN7cyjFaWYvBNLm_Bvi6d3FCt3dY) **(Final Year Project)** Its a IOT based health monitoring system of structures like building, bridges.
+It sense risky conditions like vibration, bending, displacement, compressions stick to the surface.
+The system alert the structure condition through alert notification through mobile and buzzer alert also.
+An LED indicator will update the status.

 ● [Fire-Accident-Safety-Systems-using-IOT](https://github.com/Chandramohan671/Fire-Accident-Safety-Systems-using-IOT/) It detects the fire accident and alert the surroundings using buzzer & mobile alert notification, provide immediate postcautions using water supply to reduce the effects.